-Top Terrorism Threats
+Terrorism Threats

-Protecting the American people from terrorism-both international and domestic remains the FBI's number one priority.
+As we saw in early October with the devastating attack in Israel, terrorist actors are still very intent on using violence and brutality to spread their ideologies.
+Protecting the American people from terrorism remains the FBI's number one priority.
 The threat from terrorism is as persistent and complex as ever.
-The threats from international terrorism, domestic terrorism, and state-sponsored terrorism all remain at elevated levels, requiring continued investment and vigilance.
+We are in an environment where the threats from international terrorism, domestic terrorism, and state-sponsored terrorism are all simultaneously elevated.